diegopacheco/DevOpsEngineerExpress/README.md

 You should fork this repository and work on the homeworks as you proceed in the course.

 ```
-*materials*: You have all the slide decks
+*decks*: You have all the slide decks
-*source*: You have all the sample source code present on the materials.
+*source*: You have all the sample source code present on the decks.
 *homework*: You have all the asigment you need to do in order to really learn.
 ```